Florence with a baby: practical travel tips for a first family trip to Florence.

 You can buy diapers and baby gear in Florence in several types of shops:

-Good to know: supermarkets usually do no stay open 24/7.
-While some do, this is not something you can count on so make sure you don’t run out of baby supplies after hours.
+Need to know: supermarkets usually do not stay open 24/7.
+While some do, this is not something you can count on, so make sure you don’t run out of baby supplies after hours.

-Pharmacies – Pharmacies stock a lot of baby gear and they are one of the best shops for baby stuff in Italy for variety of options and quality of products.
+Pharmacies – Pharmacies stock a lot of baby gear and are one of the best shops for baby stuff in Italy for various options and quality products.

 In pharmacies, you can find diapers, weaning foods, baby essentials and baby medications – it is good to know that medications are not usually stocked in supermarkets but in pharmacy shops only!